 This first section applies principally to the following SDGs:

-Secondly, through our client experience, Advisian has visibility of typical operational plans in the Oil and Gas Industry, which often incorporate sustainable development goals.
+Secondly, through our client experience, Advisian has visibility of typical operational plans in the Oil and Gas industry, which often incorporate SDGs.

-Some examples of components of these plans are listed below:
+Some examples of components of these plans are:

 - Operators are transitioning to Digital Data Management to improve the management and resilience of their assets.
 Importantly, this is an opportunity to identify synergies with local activities and content.

 - In the early project planning stages, Advisian proposes to include a consultative phase that allows the design, construction and operation phases of the project and the resulting infrastructure to meet business needs as well as address local stakeholder needs where feasible.

 - As part of planning developments, conduct a local labor and skills analysis to determine whether the resident workforce is able to provide suitable personnel at various project and operations phases.
 Advisian suggests that as an outcome of this type of analysis, an operator or lead contractor can put plans in place for long term training and development to develop local talent.
 This is more cost effective and sustainable in the long run.
 Further longer term programs could include apprenticeships for young local residents.
 Advisian also believes that this approach reduces risks and reliance of transient temporary workforces.

 - Advisian emphasizes the need to ensure that water management plans are included in the project development phases reflecting the needs of all stakeholders.
 In some regions, water is a scarce commodity; hence, working with all stakeholders promoting the principles of a circular economy around water management is in everybody’s interest.